Which energy suppliers have gone bust?

 Ofgem will notify the new supplier that they appoint you of your credit balance.
 You then can have this repaid to you or keep it in your account as normal.

 I’m in debt on my energy account.
-Will I have to pay this to my new supplier?
+Will I have to pay my new supplier for this?